 one space versus two spaces after punctuation

-With today's typesetting capabilities, one space after all punctuation is the preferred spacing for all copy that will be printed by a commercial printer.
-All copy submitted to the University Communications Office should have one space only after all punctuation (after periods, semi-colons, colons, etc.).
+One space after all punctuation is the preferred spacing for all copy, printed or digital.
+All copy submitted to University Communications should have only one space only after all punctuation (after periods, semi-colons, colons, etc.).

 Capitalize office when it is used as part of a formal title: University Communications Office, Chancellor's Office.